mdn/content/files/en-us/web/css/css_flexible_box_layout/mastering_wrapping_of_flex_items/index.md

 {{EmbedLiveSample("visibility-collapse")}}

-Note that multi-line flex containers rewrap their items after removing collapsed items from rendering.
-The new space that a collapsed item leaves in the inline direction may cause non-collapsed items to be placed in a different line than if the item were not collapsed.
+The above was a single-line, non-wrapping flex container with a set size of `600px` so whether the item is visible or collapsed, the width is the same.
+It is important to understand that while the container retains a strut of the collapsed item's cross-size, the main size is not preserved.
+Multi-line flex containers rewrap their items after removing collapsed items from rendering.
+The new space that a collapsed item leaves in the main direction may cause non-collapsed items to be placed in a different line than if the item were not collapsed.
 Because each line is laid out like an independent single-line flex container and its composition may change after collapsing, its cross-axis size may change too.

 The following example shows this behavior.
-The fifth flex item is collapsed, so it occupies zero horizontal space, and so there is enough space to place it on the first row after the fourth item, and so the first row becomes tall enough to fit the three lines of text that the fifth item would have had.
-Then, if you uncollapse the item (e.g. by removing the `collapse` class), there is no longer enough horizontal space for it on the first row, and it moves to the second.
-This causes the first row to be only as tall as necessary to fit its new contents (one line) and the second row to be taller instead.
-Note also that the last flex item is pushed on to a new row, making the entire flex container taller than it was before.
+The third flex item is collapsed, so it occupies zero space along the main axis (the inline-size is `0`).
+When collapsed, its strut is on the first row after the fourth item, with the first row being tall enough to fit the three lines of text that the third item would have had.
+Then, if you uncollapse the item (e.g. by removing the `collapse` class), there is no longer enough horizontal space for the fifth item on the first row, and it moves to the second.
+This causes the second row to grow to fit the two lines of text of its new member, and the last flex item is pushed onto a new row.
+With a taller second line and a new third line, the flex container is much taller than it was before.

 > [!NOTE]
 > Use Firefox for the example below as other common browsers treat `collapse` as `hidden`.